shannonlynne/PhiRedactor/README.md

 In the backend, I use a class called PhiRegexService.
 Inside that, I defined several regular expressions that detect common PHI (Protected Health Information).

 Each regex is designed to match real-world formats as accurately as possible while minimizing false positives.
 The service processes line-by-line and supports both labeled and unlabeled data.
-If a label (like Name:) is detected, only the value is redacted, not the field name—preserving readability and context.
+If a label (like Name:) is detected, only the value is redacted, not the field name.
 For unlabeled data, full-line redaction will occur based on pattern matches.

 The code loops through those patterns and swaps any matches with [REDACTED].
 This is a very basic design but it is fast and readable.
 It’s not designed to cover all PHI or all file formats, but it works well for structured .txt files with field labels.